litmuschaos/v1-litmus-docs/docs/node-restart.md

 ## Integrations

 -   Node Restart can be effected using the chaos library: `litmus`.
--   The desired chaoslib can be selected by setting the above options as value for the env variable `LIB`

 ## Steps to Execute the Chaos Experiment